airbr/front-end-dev-book/README.md

 I am particularly looking forward to working towards the end of the book and approaching the EmberJS framework which I have sparse experience with.

+`1.
+Chapter 1-2: Getting started`

-I have completed Chapters 1 and 2 with relative ease - I have gained some benefit from becoming familiar with Atom and also... as embarassing as it is to admit... learning once and for all the proper way to add a favicon to a web page.
-Despite doing 12 weeks of intensive web dev 'stuff' I never learned that little one.
-This is at least one error I can say I have banished.
+I have completed Chapters 1 and 2 with relative ease and quickly.
+I have gained some benefit from becoming familiar with Atom as I have previously only used Sublime Text.

+As embarassing as it is to admit after 12 weeks of intensive full time development...
+I only now have learned once and for all the proper way to add a favicon to a web page.
+Feels good to banish that missing favicon error forever.

+Learning to use Browsersync has also been a bonus, I definitely think I will be incorporating this in future development.

+`2.
+Chapter 3: Styles`

+*Atomized styling.* Again- another seemingly simple but important turn of approach.
+Heretofore I have really always approached problems as a process of scaffolding a framework first and then placing the specific objects in the scaffold.

+From my very brief introduction to atomized styling I can see how from a process of development this could make a difference.

+This chapter was also a reminder to choose HTML tags based on what they are not how the browser will style them- something that might be easy to forget when you mentally feel you have 'moved past basic HTML'.

+HSLA values for color which are not always supported are a thing I had forgot existed.

+`3.
+Chapter 4: Flexbox`

+One of my favorites to come...